zio/zio/docs/howto/mock-services.md

 ## Creating a mock service

-We'll be assuming you've read about modules and dependencies in the [contextual types][doc-contextual-types] guide.
+We'll be assuming you've read about modules and service builders in the [contextual types][doc-contextual-types] guide.
 In the main sources we define the _service_, a module alias and _capability accessors_.
-In test sources we're defining the _mock object_ which extends `zio.test.mock.Mock` which holds _capability tags_ and _compose dependency.
+In test sources we're defining the _mock object_ which extends `zio.test.mock.Mock` which holds _capability tags_ and _compose service builder_.

 ```scala mdoc:silent
 // main sources